 § 13-1425.
-Unlawful distribution of images; state of nudity; classification; definitions
+Unlawful disclosure of images depicting states of nudity or specific sexual activities; classification; definitions

 A. It is unlawful for a person to intentionally disclose an image of another person who is identifiable from the image itself or from information displayed in connection with the image if all of the following apply:

 1. The person in the image is depicted in a state of nudity or is engaged in specific sexual activities.